 The interpolation search technique uses both Divide and Conquer and Greedy Approaches.

-Question: What is Fibonacci search?
+50. What is a Fibonacci search?

 Answer: Fibonacci search is a search algorithm that applies to a sorted array.
-It makes use of a divide-and-conquer approach that can significantly reduce the time needed in order to reach the target element.
+It makes use of the divide-and-conquer approach that can significantly reduce the time needed in order to reach the target element.

 The aforementioned questions are the most frequently asked data structure interview questions, and we recommend you to go through these questions to give your best in your upcoming interview.
 Also, these questions and answers will help you brush up on your knowledge of data structure so that it becomes easier for you to leave a lasting impression on an interviewer.

 If you have any suggestions related to this article or you want to share any commonly asked data structure interview questions that is not listed in this article, you can do that in the comments sections below.